 Desert Shadows is a Science, Technology, Engineering, Arts, and Mathematics (STEAM) focused school.
-In addition, Desert Shadows is the only school in Arizona that offers a signature program such as Suzuki Violin.
-In our commitment to serve the whole child we are a 2021 PBISAZ AmAZing Award winner for our Positive Behavioral Interventions and Supports (PBIS) framework, JAWS (Just Be Nice, Act Responsibly, Wise Choices, Safety First), and provide students support with our social-emotional learning program, Second Step.
+In addition, Desert Shadows is the only school in Arizona that offers a signature program such as Suzuki Violin, and we are recognized by U.S. News and World Report as among the Best Elementary Schools.
+In our commitment to serve the whole child we are a Level 3 AZPBIS winner for our Positive Behavioral Interventions and Supports (PBIS) framework, JAWS (Just Be Nice, Act Responsibly, Wise Choices, Safety First), and provide students support with our social-emotional learning program, Second Step.
 The opportunities for students' success are endless!

 The Governing Board believes strongly that homework is a valuable learning activity.
 Among its many applications include skill reinforcement, self-discipline, responsibility, wise use of time, and an opportunity for parents to observe what the student is learning in school.
 Assignment of appropriate homework is encouraged.
 The purposes of homework are:

 - Preparation - Provides background for future lessons and units of study

 - Practice - Reinforces learning to help students master specific skills

 - Extension - Asks students to apply skills they have already met in a new situation

 - Integration - Requires students to apply many different skills to a large task, such as reports, projects, and creative writing